you-zhou/notes/dev.md

 #### test connection using psql
 `$ psql -U postgres -W`
-If there is a `psql: FATAL: Peer authentication failed for user "postgres"`
+If there is an error message: `psql: FATAL: Peer authentication failed for user "postgres"`, edit `/etc/postgresql/9.6/main/pg_hba.conf`
 ```sql

 ```